Have you been feeling like:

 - What will this look like for me as the instructor?

-As you navigate through the process you will be directed to the Course Design Handbook.
-The handbook provides detailed explanations of all aspects of course design, including examples of these concepts that may be applied in a course.
+As you navigate step-by-step through the process below you will be directed to the Course Design Handbook.
+It provides detailed explanations, including examples of these concepts that may be applied in a course.
 This resource has been developed to ensure a successful design (or redesign) that aligns with program/course outcomes, scaffolds student learning, supports diverse learning styles and fosters an inclusive educational environment.

 Course design process